riscv-steel/riscv-steel/docs/source/userguide.md

 endmodule
 ```

-<h4>Synthesizing the wrapper module</h4>
+---

+<h4>2.
+Synthesizing rvsteel_wrapper.v</h4>

-The steps to synthesize a Verilog module vary depending on the FPGA model and vendor, but generally follow this sequence:
+The steps to synthesize a Verilog module can differ based on the FPGA model and vendor, but they generally follow this sequence:

-- Start a new project on the EDA tool provided by your FPGA vendor (e.g. AMD Vivado, Intel Quartus, Lattice iCEcube)
+1. *Start a new project*: Open the EDA tool provided by your FPGA vendor (e.g., AMD Vivado, Intel Quartus, Lattice iCEcube).

-- Add the following files to the project:
-    - The Verilog file created above, `rvsteel_wrapper.v`.
-    - All [source files](hardware/index.md#source-files) of RISC-V Steel.
+2. *Add files to the project*: Include `rvsteel_wrapper.v` to the project and all files in the `hardware/` folder of RISC-V Steel repository.

-- Create a design constraints file and map the ports of `rvsteel_wrapper.v` to the respective devices on the FPGA board.
+3. *Create a design constraints file*: Map the ports of `rvsteel_wrapper.v` to the corresponding devices on the FPGA board.

-- Run synthesis, place and route, and any other intermediate step needed to generate a bitstream for the FPGA.
+4. *Run the synthesis process*: This includes placing and routing, as well as any other necessary steps to generate a bitstream for the FPGA.

-- Generate the bitstream and program the FPGA with it.
+4. *Generate the bitstream*: Once completed, program the FPGA with the generated bitstream.

-The application starts running immediately after programming the FPGA!
+The application will start running immediately after you program the FPGA!

 </br>
 </br>